-The Audit Committee held three meetings and four conference calls in 2015.
+During the reporting year, the Audit Committee held three meetings and four conference calls.
 The main focus of its monitoring activities was on the preliminary audit of the annual financial statements of Fresenius SE & Co.
-KGaA and the Group for 2014 and discussions with the auditors about their reports and the terms of reference of the audit.
+KGaA and the Group for 2015 and discussions with the auditors on their reports and the terms of reference of the audit.
 Another matter dealt with by the Audit Committee was its recommendation to the Supervisory Board regarding which auditing firm to propose to the Annual General Meeting for election as auditor for the annual financial statements of Fresenius SE & Co.
-KGaA and the Group for 2015.
-The Supervisory Board's proposal to the Annual General Meeting in 2015 to elect KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, as auditor was based on a recommendation to this effect by the Audit Committee.
-The Audit Committee also reviewed the 2015 quarterly reports, the controlling reports on the development of the acquisitions, the compliance, the risk management system, the internal control system, and the internal auditing system.
-The Chairman of the Audit Committee reported regularly in the following Supervisory Board meetings on the work of the committee.
+KGaA and the Group for 2016.
+The Supervisory Board's proposal to the Annual General Meeting in 2016 to elect KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, as auditor was based on a recommendation by the Audit Committee.
+Finally, the Audit Committee also reviewed in detail:

+- ▶ the 2016 quarterly reports, - controlling reports on the development of acquisitions, - compliance, - ▶ the risk management system, the internal control system, and the internal auditing system, and - ▶ approval of non-audit services by KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin.

+The Chairman of the Audit Committee reported regularly to the Supervisory Board on the work of the Audit Committee at the respective subsequent meeting.